Ousmane N'Doye: Personal life

-N'Doye claims that during his childhood, his favorite player was Chelsea's Dan Petrescu and while he was playing football with his friends, he would write the name Petrescu with the number 2 on the back of his shirt, calling his team "Romania", especially after seeing the team's performance at the 1994 World Cup.
+N'Doye claims that during his childhood, his favorite player was Chelsea's Dan Petrescu and while he was playing football with his friends, he would write the name Petrescu with the number 2 on the back of his shirt, calling his team "Romania", especially after seeing the team's performance during the 1994 World Cup.
 He eventually got to play in Romania and worked for a while with Petrescu as his coach at ASA Târgu Mureș.
-During his years spent in Romania, thanks to his charisma and eccentric style, he would get very much media attention, offering funny moments in front of the camera like a conversation after a meeting on an airport with actor Florin Piersic.
+During his years spent in Romania, thanks to his charisma and eccentric style, he received considerable media attention, offering entertaining moments in front of the camera such as a spontaneous conversation after a meeting at an airport with actor Florin Piersic.

-In April 2015, after a 1–0 away victory of ASA Târgu Mureș against Steaua București which helped his side reach the first position with five rounds before the end of the season, N'Doye said some ironies against his opponents in front of the cameras:"In one leg I beat them, I didn't practice after the match with CFR, until today.
+In April 2015, after a 1–0 away victory of ASA Târgu Mureș against Steaua București which helped his side reach the first position with five rounds before season's end, N'Doye said some ironies against his opponents in front of the cameras:"In one leg I beat them, I didn't practice after the match with CFR, until today.
 Neither I, nor Muri (n.r.
 Mureșan), we both played in one leg, because we are injured (...)
 Give me the number of Andra, Măruță's wife, because she has a song that was like this match: Steaua - Târgu Mureș - "Paper Plane".
 Paper plane was this match.
 I also send her a message: Andra, I like your song very much!
 Măruță, don't be upset! (...)
 Look what a team we have!
-We are people of 30 or so years, people say that we are old, but you know how they say: the old hen makes good soup.".
-Shortly afterwards, he and singer Andra exchanged t-shirts, he gave her a jersey with his name and number from ASA Târgu Mureș and she gave him a t-shirt and also a key ring with her face on them, in the following round N'Doye celebrating the scoring of a goal in the 6–1 win over Viitorul Constanța by showing the t-shirt, also appearing with it at the interviews with the reporters after the game.
-However, they lost the title in favor of Steaua in the final round of the season, Steaua's players celebrating by listening to the "Paper Plane" song in the changing room, Fernando Varela impersonating N'Doye as a return of the ironies he made to them.
+We are people of 30 or so years, people say that we are old, but you know how they say: the old hen makes good soup."
+Shortly afterwards, N'Doye and singer Andra exchanged t-shirts, as he gave her a jersey with his name and number from ASA Târgu Mureș and she gave him a t-shirt and a key ring with her face on them.
+In the following round, N'Doye celebrated the scoring of a goal in the 6–1 win over Viitorul Constanța by showing the t-shirt, and also appeared with it at the interviews with the reporters after the game.
+However, they lost the title in favor of Steaua in the final round of the season, and Steaua's players celebrated by listening to the "Paper Plane" song in the changing room, with Fernando Varela impersonating N'Doye in return for the ironies he had made to them.